CheetahRobotics/Team10182/vuforia.md

 ## Vuforia

-Team Fixit3491 put together a series of videos that explain how to work with Vuforia.
-All of the info below is from those videos and needs to be validated.

 Here's how it works:

 1 - You download the object scanner to a phone.
 Any phone.
 You get the scanner here: https://developer.vuforia.com/downloads/tool